5 tips to develop authoritative content for Google and searchers

 Here's an inside look at Wirecutter's SEO strategy for creating content that ranks and helpful experiences for users.

-Day 1 of SMX Advanced 2022 opened today with a keynote by Jaimie Clark, VP of SEO at Centerfield.
-It was packed full of insights around creating authoritative content that Google ranks and searchers need.
+A keynote by Jaimie Clark, VP of SEO at Centerfield and former Head of SEO at Wirecutter (a New York Times property), opened Day 1 of SMX Advanced today.
+It was packed full of insights around creating authoritative, high-quality content that Google ranks and searchers need.